-I am a licensed social worker (LSW) in the process of working towards my LCSW.
+I am a licensed clinical social worker (LCSW).
 In 2019, I received my Masters in Social Work from Rutgers University.
 I received my Bachelors degree from The College of New Jersey in 2017, majoring in psychology.
 My clinical experience includes being in the school setting as well as the Partial Hospitalization (PHP) and Intensive Outpatient (IOP) level of care.
 In my previous work experience, I have worked with adolescents and adults targeting mood symptoms, suicidality, and substance use.
 I am most passionate about working with adolescents, the LGBTQ+ community, individuals facing grief and loss, struggles in relationships, and adults in navigating the BIG and challenging changes in life.

-My treatment modalities include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Solution-Focused Therapy, while bringing in main components of mindfulness, self-compassion, goal-setting, and validation.
+My treatment modalities include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Solution-Focused Therapy and Trauma Focused Cognitive Behavioral Therpay (TF-CBT), while bringing in main components of mindfulness, self-compassion, goal-setting, and validation.